Managing Stress and Distress

 Distress—a mix of anxiety and depressive symptoms—may cause sleeplessness, lack of appetite, trouble concentrating and difficulty carrying on regular activities.
 Although some distress is normal, about a third of cancer patients experience significant distress.
 Only about five percent of those with cancer obtain psychological help.
 While distress doesn't affect the cancer itself, it does affect how patients cope with their cancer and their ability to follow treatment recommendations.

-Patients are encouraged to complete the NCCN Distress Thermometer for Patients as part of their routine appointment preparation.
+Patients are encouraged to complete the NCCN Distress Thermometer and Problem List for Patients as part of their routine appointment preparation.

-Download the NCCN Distress Thermometer for Patients HERE
+Download the NCCN Distress Thermometer and Problem List for Patients HERE

-Important information regarding Permissions for Use of the NCCN Distress Thermometer for Patients
+Important information regarding Permissions for Use of the NCCN Distress Thermometer and Problem List for Patients